ea4tx/ARS-USB/docs/en/source/intro.rst

 .. image:: images/ars-main.png
     :width: 48%

-The first version of the ARS appeared in 1996 and included the :doc:models/rci Card – a motor control interface board.
-Six years later, the card was redesigned and renamed: :doc:models/rcise Card.
+The first version of the ARS appeared in 1996 and included the :doc:`models/rci` – a motor control interface board.
+Six years later, the card was redesigned and renamed: :doc:`models/rcise Card`.
 These two interface models used a connection with the computer through the parallel port.
-In December 2011, the third generation of the product was introduced: :doc:models/rciusb, which includes a USB 2.0 port as an extra feature.
+In December 2011, the third generation of the product was introduced: :doc:`models/rciusb`, which includes a USB 2.0 port as an extra feature.
 Finally, in 2024, the ARS-USB was restyled and converted for SMD mounting.

 The |Product| is detected or seen on the computer as a Serial/COM port, so any program (satellite tracking, Log program, etc.) that configures such a port will be able to control it, without the need for additional software.